• Water play at The Center

 Toddler Program

-In their classroom, toddlers experiment with art materials, choose from activity centers that house blocks, dolls, trucks, dress-up clothes, and more.
-Learning how to sit in a group, listen to a story, and learn about the seasons and days of the week are engaging activities for a toddler.
+In their classroom, toddlers experience the play-based curriculum through activity centers that include blocks, art materials, dolls, trucks, dress-up clothes, and more.
+Learning how to sit in a group, listen to a story, and explore seasons and days of the week are engaging activities for a toddler.
 Circle time is an important experience for the children, and teachers remain conscious of each child’s developmental stage.

 A Day In The Life of Toddlers

-The Toddler program is designed with developmental needs, age-appropriate, and interest-driven curricula in mind.
-Children engage in a variety of indoor and outdoor activities throughout the day, which stimulate their curiosity, support cognitive development in areas of language, fine and gross motor skills, as well as their social-emotional well-being.
-Each classroom has 17 children and 3 teachers.
+The Toddler program is designed with developmental needs and interest-driven curricula in mind.
+Children engage in a variety of indoor and outdoor activities throughout the day, which stimulate their curiosity, support cognitive development in language, fine and gross motor skills, and social-emotional well-being.
+Each Toddler classroom has 17 children and 3 teachers.

-Toddlers also enjoy working with our Music, Library, and P.E. specialist teachers once a week, all of whom visit the children at the Toddler House.
+Toddlers also enjoy working with our Music, Library, and P.E. specialist teachers throughout the week, all of whom visit the children at the Toddler House.

-In their classroom, toddlers experiment with an endless variety of art and sensory materials, and can also choose to play in centers such as the dramatic play area, blocks/building materials, trucks/vehicles, games and sorting activities, as well as the quiet and cozy book corner.
+In their classroom, toddlers experiment with an endless variety of art and sensory materials.
+They can also choose to play in deliberate learning centers such as the dramatic play area, blocks/building materials, trucks/vehicles, games and sorting activities, as well spend time in the quiet and cozy book corner.

 The Toddler program runs five days a week, with Half- or Full-Day options.
 Families indicate their program preference when they apply to the program and are offered either a Half- or Full-Day schedule based on preference and availability.
 We do not offer an afternoon drop-in option.